Joffa: The Movie

 Joffa: The Movie is a 2010 independent Australian buddy movie starring Australian sports fan and convicted sex offender Joffa Corfe.
 The film was financed by director and producer Chris Liontos.
-Additional acting roles include performances by actor Shane McRae (who stars as Joffa's friend in the movie) along with cameos by Father Bob McGuire and Australian Football Hall of Fame legend Kevin Bartlett.
+Additional acting roles include performances by actor Shane McRae along with cameos by Bob Maguire and Australian Football Hall of Fame inductee Kevin Bartlett.

+The movie was released in Australia for DVD on 2 December 2010 by Madman Entertainment.

 Plot

 Joffa Corfe and Shane McRae star as a couple of knockabout handymen with a passion for the Collingwood Football Club.
-The pair is a magnet for trouble, which drives the local priest, Father Bob McGuire, to the point of despair.
-Portrayed as an ordinary man, Joffa attracts the affection of thousands and the hatred of tens of thousands.
-The man who guides the Collingwood Cheer Squad would have no other way.
+The pair is a magnet for trouble, which drives the local priest, Bob Maguire, to the point of despair.
+Portrayed as an ordinary man, Joffa attracts the affection and hatred of thousands.

-Corfe said that the ordinary people who inhabit his real world "give the movie its heart."
-People such as Fr.
-Bob McGuire, Kevin Bartlett, and 93-year-old Mavis, used to attend dances with Ron Barassi's father.

-One of the highlights for Australian audiences is hearing Good Old Collingwood Forever sung in Mandarin.
-Another is hearing a classic Australian food, the Chiko Roll, being explained to a Londoner.

-The Australian Council on Children and the Media said that the main messages from this movie are: "Working together as a team is what wins the game."
-And "Mateship is one of the most important and meaningful things in life."